Financial Reports & Markets

-PaperWeek Canada begins with panels on bioeconomy, women
+PaperWeek Canada 2019 highlights include panels on bioeconomy, women

 The conference is organized by PAPTAC and runs through February 7.
 Among the first day’s highlights were panels on the bioeconomy and women in the forest sector workforce.